Enjoy a few good laughs with Murrieta PD’s Weekly Roundup 11/29

 – Officer Miller contacted Deston Sevilla Monday evening after seeing him run through traffic. #dangerous #frogger #notagoodidea Unfortunately for Deston, possessing meth was a violation of the terms of his parole. #youcantdothat #readthefineprint

 – Wednesday morning officers responded to the area of California Oaks and California Oaks Plaza regarding a suspicious male looking into cars. #observantcitizen #lockyourcars #takeyourpurse The PPCT team responded and quickly located the suspect vehicle as it was leaving the area.
-The officers contacted Evalee Guerra, Chase Cardwell and two of their friends.
-Unfortunately for Evalee, she had an outstanding felony warrant.
+The officers contacted Chase Cardwell and three of his friends.
+Unfortunately for one of those friends, she had an outstanding felony warrant.
 Chase also had an outstanding misdemeanor warrant as well as some stolen property.
-Chase and Evalee went to #thebyrdhouse and their friends were sent on their way.
+Chase and his gal-pal went to #thebyrdhouse and their friends were sent on their way.

 SEE OTHER “Lighter Side of the News…” stories: